-Learning effective Classroom behavior management strategies is a task you must have control of when in the classroom.
-Two essential tasks teachers should learn to conquer quickly are Classroom management skills and classroom behavior management!
-Teachers are aware of teachers who have strong classroom management skills and those who do not.
+Learning effective classroom behavior management strategies is a task you must prioritize in the classroom.
+Two essential tasks teachers should make it a goal to master quickly are classroom management skills and classroom behavior management!
+Most teachers are aware of teachers in their school who have strong classroom management skills ... and those who do not.
 Stop and think of a teacher in your school with a well-behaved classroom.
 Now think of a teacher in your school with what you consider a not so well-behaved classroom.
 Guess what, students and parents know too!
-So, if your teacher's weakness is classroom management, begin implementing these tips to strengthen your classroom management skills.
+So, if your teacher weakness is classroom management, begin implementing these tips to strengthen your classroom management skills.
 These classroom behavior management strategies actually work and will help you accomplish your goals for classroom management!

-Take time to form and build a positive relationship with students.
+Take time to build and maintain a positive relationship with your students.
 This is KEY for classroom behavior management.
 You could be the person that changes everything for them and their future!
 How cool would that be?

-Please hear me, take time to build relationships with students!
-However, by choosing to build relationships with students, you are implementing the BEST of the classroom management tips.
+Please hear me!
+Take time to build relationships with students!
+By choosing to build relationships with students, you are implementing the BEST of the classroom management tips.
 This will sharpen your classroom management skills and students will choose to give great effort and dedication to you.
-Take time to form and build a positive relationship with students.
+Take time to build and maintain a positive relationship with students.
 You could be the person that changes everything for them and their future!
 How cool would that be?

-The best, most, effective classroom behavior management strategies I can provide is… conduct a ROLL CALL!
-Yes, a roll-call!
+The best, most effective classroom behavior management strategy I can provide is… conduct a ROLL CALL!
+Yes, a roll call!
 Allow me to explain...
 After the first couple of weeks of school have come and gone, scroll down your student roster and write one personal, unique detail about each student.
-If you have a student you can’t name or think of details, write their name down.
+If you have a student you don't know well enough to think of any details, write their name down.
 Then, make it a mission to get to know them better.
-They will be shocked to know you care enough about them to ask what their favorite hobby is, favorite color is, or why they hate math so much!
+They will be shocked to know you care enough about them to ask what their favorite hobby is, what their favorite color is, or why they hate math so much!
 After you have this information, start building and nurturing the relationship.
 Building relationships should be the main goal for classroom management.

 Think about your current classroom behavior management plan.
-Consider this, How many expectations can be found on your classroom rules list?
+How many expectations can be found on your classroom rules list?
 Narrowing down your classroom rules list to 3-5 classroom rules is helpful.
 Choose 3-5 rules you plan to heavily enforce.
 For example, raise your hand before leaving your desk.
-If a student break this rule a consequence will be given.
-Another example might be... do not speak while others are speaking, or the teacher is speaking.
+If a student breaks this rule, a consequence will be given.
+Another example might be to not speak while the others are speaking.
 Again, if these rules are broken, consequences are given.
-These 2-3 rules are non-negotiable, and students are fully expected to obey and follow.
+These 2-3 rules are non-negotiable, and students are fully expected to comply.

 Make sure to provide clear expectations for classroom behavior management.
-Give students a written copy of the rules of consequences.
+Give students a written copy of the rules and consequences.
 Also, consider having students sign a copy of the classroom rules and consequences.
 If a rule is broken or students need to be reminded of classroom expectations, provide a copy of this.
-So, this would be like a contract.
+This would be like a contract.
 You could also use this as an opportunity to discuss the value of signing your name and agreeing to the terms of agreements.
-Another idea is to have rules and expectations post on the wall inside your classroom.
+Another idea is to have rules and expectations posted on the wall inside your classroom.
 This will serve as a constant reminder for students of what is expected.

 Good behavior rewards!
-Everyone enjoys hearing a compliment or someone to say job well done!
-Reward your students when they make good choices and earn a positive behavior reward.
+Everyone enjoys hearing a compliment or someone saying, "Job well done!"
+Reward your students when they make good choices.
+Allow them to earn positive behavior rewards.
 Also, use good choices as examples for other students.
 Make a big deal of these model students!
-So many times, teachers only speak and make light of the students who are making poor behavior choices.
-However, this should be just the opposite.
+So many times teachers only speak of the students who are making poor behavior choices.
+It should be just the opposite!
 Good behavior rewards do not always have to be in the form of food or candy either…be creative!
-Fun erasers, small notepads, wristbands, flexible pencils are just a few fun examples of good behavior rewards.
+Fun erasers, small notepads, wristbands, and flexible pencils are just a few fun examples of good behavior rewards.

-*Refer to Step 1…keep the main thing, the main thing!
+*Refer to Step 1…keep "the main thing" the main thing!
 Notify parents/guardians when it is necessary.
-Keep in mind, not to over notify parents.
-Consider this, if you are writing notes and notifying each day of the small stuff when the big stuff happens, parents may not be as supportive.
-Is this fair, not really, however, can be a reality in today's classrooms.
+Keep in mind, try not to over-notify parents.
+Consider this: If you are writing notes and notifying each day about small stuff, when the big stuff happens, parents may not be as supportive.
+Is this fair?
+Not really; however, it can be a reality in today's classrooms.

 Request your principal or administration team to allow you to develop a student mentor program.
 Many school districts already have this type of student mentorship in place.
 If your school does not, reach out to a teacher you know and trust to be a student mentor for a struggling student.
-Again, be consistent and keep the main thing, the main thing!
-Also, don’t just inform the mentor teacher of negative behavior choices.
+Again, be consistent and keep "the main thing" the main thing!
+Don’t just inform the mentor teacher of negative behavior choices.
 Pump students up to make good choices and help build a nurturing relationship with the student.
-This type of program would also greatly benefit students who have lost a loved one, suffered from any form of abuse, has low self-esteem, etc.
+This type of program would also greatly benefit students who have lost a loved one, suffered from any form of abuse, have low self-esteem, etc.

 Once you are the go-to teacher for classroom behavior management, share your ideas with others.
-Remember to treat students as you would want a teacher to treat their own child, grandchild, or family member.
-Also, sometimes the students who need the most love ask for it in the most different ways.
+Remember to treat students as you would want a teacher to treat your own child, grandchild, or family member.
+Also, remember that sometimes the students who need the most love ask for it in the most difficult ways.